Kuuuube/Misc_Scripts/scripts_and_programs/time_logger/README.md

     Date,Duration,Tag
     ```

-    Date is the datetime the `Record` button was pressed.
+    Date is the datetime when the `Record` button was pressed.

-    Duration is the timer duration before pressing `Record`.
+    Duration is the timer duration when the `Record` button was pressed.

     Tag is the button name pressed when starting the timer.